Introduction

 walkthrough for how to do this.

-can differ per application.
+The additional arms are described below.
+The Hoon code shows their expected type signature.
+As we'll see later, the command-type can differ per application.
 Note also that most of these take a session identifier as an argument.
 This lets applications provide different users (at potentially different "places" within the application) with different affordances.

 +command-parser